 Hi!
-I, Junaid Saif Khan, am a theoretical-cum-computational cosmologist and currently a Ph.D. student in the “Cosmology, Relativity, and Astrophysics” group at the University of Texas at Dallas.
-At present, I am working on calculating the electromagnetic signatures and gravitational waves produced in black holes mergers and neutron stars under the influence of gravitational lensing by using the tools of general relativity such as post-Newtonian expansions, numerical-relativity simulations, and black-hole perturbation theory.
+I, Junaid Saif Khan, am a graduate student in the “Cosmology, Relativity, and Astrophysics” group at the University of Texas at Dallas.
+I work in the field of astrophysics and as an astrophysicist, my work includes numerical and analytical modeling, analyzing large datasets, visualizing the data, and utilizing statistical techniques to understand astrophysical problems.
+Currently, I’m working on calculating the electromagnetic signatures and gravitational waves produced in black hole mergers and neutron stars under the influence of gravitational lensing.

 I am also interested in fundamental questions like the origin and future of the Universe, what goes on inside black holes, how they would behave if gravity is just a tad wrong, and if there is a fundamental description of the “Reality” we see around us.
 My recent research work can be seen https://junaidsaifkhan.com/physics-research/

 I enjoy cooking (and eating), watching films (mostly science fiction), modern art (if amusing), reading novels (as a hobby), listening to music (albeit slightly tone-deaf), philosophy (more so as a youth), learning new things (leisure browsing Wikipedia), sleeping (when I can), working (as much as I can), and life as it comes.

 - Studied textbooks early and understood the importance of mathematics and programming.